sdague/buildingimages/README.md

 ## Building using bx client

-The bx client can be used to build images using the local docker system.
-When building with the bx client all the authentication to the IBM Cloud Container Registry is handled behind the scenes.
+The bx client can be used to build images in the IBM Cloud, without needing to have docker installed locally.
+Authentication to the IBM Cloud is handled by bx client.

-We will want to provide a meaningful name for the image, as well as some kind of version.
+It is important to provide a meaningful name for the image, and a meaningful version.

 ```
 > bx cr build --tag registry.ng.bluemix.net/guestbook/gbv1:2018-05-18-1 guestbook